Isolating mid-sentence dangling modifiers

 The “be” verb forges communication.

-What I hope that had been established so far is the immutable fact that written, and verbal, language is communication.
+What I hope has been established so far is the immutable fact that written, and verbal, language is communication.
 But English is difficult and complex, what with its idioms, syntax and homonyms.
 As far as communication is concerned, I hope you will agree that it is not limited to the engagement or two-way flow between you and someone else.
-Indeed, communication extends to that which we invariably hold with or within ourselves.
+Indeed, communication extends to that which we invariably hold with, or within, ourselves.

 For example, in fiction writing, which I happen to have an affinity for, this internal communication is called unspoken discourse, which is an internally vocalized thought.
-You may have come across such thoughts embedded in narration, although marked off from the surrounding text with italics.
+You may have come across such thoughts embedded in narration, although marked off in italics from surrounding text.
 This is a method that the author may choose to employ to draw a reader’s attention to the fact that a thought so expressed is indeed internal.
 (It could also prevent confusion as to who is responsible for the thought.
 But most importantly, in such contexts, italics tells the reader that a thought belongs to the focalized or point-of-view character.)

 The “be” verb and spirituality